Tag: Relationship Advice

 When a confident husband knows how to positively lead

-these kinds of conversations, his wife will many times follow
+level 2 conversations, his wife will many times follow

 his leadership into the amazing marriage he envisions.